 Why hire a virtual assistant instead of a PA?

 Virtual assistants are more or less the remote version of personal assistants.
 However, there are times when you’d be better off with someone who can physically collaborate with you in an office space.

 Consider the following when choosing which one to hire.

 - Type of task: Personal assistants are more suited for businesses requiring physical actions like taking shipments or running errands.
 But a VA makes more sense if you do remote work and all you need could be sorted digitally, such as travel arrangements and email marketing.

 - Cost: virtual assistants make more sense for small business owners with an eye on cost savings.

-- Your preferred mode of communication: if you like interacting via texts and calls, a VA’s got you covered.
+- Your preferred mode of communication: A VA’s covered you if you like interacting via texts and calls.
 You’re better off with a personal assistant if you require face-to-face interaction.

 What won’t a virtual assistant do?